Senior Development & Communications Officer

 What else are you passionate about (outside of work)?

 Raising a son.
 Telling good stories.
 Clean energy.
 Honest food.
 Good government.
-No plan B. Deep time.
-Ad astra per risum.
+Deep time.
+That there is no planet B. Ad astra per risum.

 If you were to write a book, what would it be about?